A Bachelorette Weekend in Nashville

 Let The Music Take Control

 Head to bachelorette party central, aka Honky Tonk Highway on Nashville's Lower Broadway.
 Some of the world’s greatest live music is offered there all day and night.
 You can hit up as many as you want, there’s no cover charge.
-Places like Tootsie’s Orchid Lounge, Robert’s Western World, The Stage on Broadway, Layla’s Bluegrass Inn, Whiskey Bent, The Second Fiddle, and Paradise Park are all within a two block radius so those high heels won’t get too much of a beating.
+Places like Tootsie’s Orchid Lounge, Robert’s Western World, The Stage on Broadway, Layla’s Bluegrass Inn, Whiskey Bent, and The Second Fiddle are all within a two block radius so those high heels won’t get too much of a beating.

 Check out the show that put Nashville on the musical map, the Grand Ole Opry.
 They offer shows on Tuesday, Friday, and Saturday nights and give you a true taste of Nashville’s eclectic country scene.